-The District provides post-retirement medical and dental benefits in accordance with Section 112.0801, Florida Statutes, to all eligible employees, their spouses and eligible dependents who retire from the District.
+The District provides post-retirement health and dental benefits in accordance with Section 112.0801, Florida Statutes, to all eligible employees, their spouses and eligible dependents who retire from the District.
+As such, the District provides retirees the opportunity to obtain health and dental coverage.
+Additionally, the District established a VEBA Plan and funds the Plan in accordance with certain agreements.
+The Plan provides retirees with funds intended to be used to purchase health and dental insurance.
+Insurance costs in excess of VEBA benefits provided are the responsibility of the insured.
 The employee's contributions vary depending on certain specified criteria and, in particular, length of creditable employment with the District.
-As of September 30, 2017, twenty-five (25) retirees were buying insurance through the District.
+As of September 30, 2018, twenty-five (25) retirees were buying insurance through the District.
 The District finances the benefits on a pay-as-you-go basis and recognizes expenditures at the time premiums are due.
-The District paid 100% of the cost for family coverage for one retiree totaling \$19,305 during the year ended September 30, 2017.
+The District does not fund the cost of coverage for its retirees except for one retiree.
+The District paid 100% of the cost for family coverage for one retiree totaling \$20,591 during the year ended September 30, 2018.
 The Plan does not issue a separate financial report.